How to Remove a Squatter in Arkansas: The Legal Process for Owners

 Can I change the locks or shut off utilities to force a squatter out in Arkansas?

-No. Changing locks, cutting utilities, or removing belongings is a self-help eviction and can expose you to liability.
-In Arkansas you must use the court process and let the sheriff carry out any physical removal.
+No. Changing locks, cutting utilities, or putting the occupant's belongings out of doors is exactly the conduct Arkansas's forcible entry statute (Ark.
+Code Ann.
+18-60-303) addresses, and it can expose you to liability.
+Use the police report and the court process, and let the sheriff carry out any physical removal.

 How much notice do I have to give before filing in Arkansas?